Evelyn2w/russia-gosloto-749/README.md

 # Russia Gosloto Results 7/49

-[Gosloto 7/49](https://russiagosloto7x49.com/) will help you to provide the 7/49 results on time and punters can check it daily.
+[Gosloto7x49.com](https://russiagosloto7x49.com/) will help you to provide the 7/49 results on time and punters can check it daily.

 How it works?